CLI Reference¶

 - Troubleshooting — common errors and fixes

-- Field Reference — complete face schema
+- YAML Schema Reference — complete face schema